manjali239/Web-Mashup/README.md

 Project Structure
 The app structure includes three main files:

-plaintext
-Copy code
-├── index.html    // Contains the structure of the app's UI ├── styles.css    // Styles for the app, including responsiveness and layout └── script.js     // JavaScript logic for fetching and displaying data

 HTML (index.html)
 Contains the layout with a search input, button, and a container for displaying results.